 The first time I ever heard of snickers salad with apples was during my baby shower.

-Someone brought it to the shower and I was like, “Um, what is this apple recipe heaven?!”
+Someone brought it to the shower and I was like, “Um, what is this creamy and chewy apple recipe heaven with candy bars?!”

 It was light and fluffy (and chewy!) and not too sweet.

 Soon I learned that it was apple snickers salad and I was hooked.

 We’ve been making it for family gatherings and cookouts since then and it’s always a hit!

 If you’re looking for a quick dessert (or easy desserts for a crowd), this is a good one because it’s fast to make and you can easily double (or triple it) for the size of your group or event!